thisMatter.comMoneyBondsBonds TypesCorporate

 Prior to 1977, almost all junk bonds were fallen angels, because bonds were not issued with less than an investment-grade rating.

-Original Issuers of Junk Bonds—Story Bonds
+Original Issuers of Junk Bonds — Story Bonds

 Leveraged Buyouts (LBOs)

 In a leveraged buyout, a group of investors or a firm usually borrow money from a bank to pay a premium for the existing shares of a company from its shareholders to take it private.
 The money is initially borrowed from a bank as a source of bridge financing until it can issue junk bonds after taking over the company.
 The proceeds of the junk issue are used to pay off the bank loans.
-In most cases, the company's outstanding bonds become fallen angels, because of the debt burden and the resulting lower credit rating.
+The company's outstanding bonds may become fallen angels, because of the debt burden and the resulting lower credit rating.
 To protect bondholders, many new issues of bonds have change-of-control covenants, which allow the bondholders to sell the bonds back to the company for par value or some other stipulated value if there is a change of control of the company.

 Clawback Provisions